 Make rangoli with natural colour, rice flour, and beautiful flowers

-In earlier times, natural rangoli was a way to feed the birds, ants, and insects. you can make rangoli using rice flour or dry rice paste. to make colourful rangoli, you can create natural colours like turmeric (for yellow), red chilli powder (for red, marron), cardamom (for green).
+In earlier times, natural rangoli was a way to feed birds, ants, and insects. you can make rangoli using rice flour or dry rice paste. to make colourful rangoli, you can create natural colours like turmeric (for yellow), red chilli powder (for red, maroon), and cardamom (for green).

-Additionally, you can also make use of rose petals, marigold, jasmines, and lilies to enhance the rangoli.
-Kids love rangoli making! though it is an activity that might require some precision and skills you can always invite them to separate the petals, select colours, mixing etc.
+Additionally, you can also make use of rose petals, marigolds, jasmines, and lilies to enhance the rangoli.
+Kids love rangoli making! though it is an activity that might require some precision and skills you can always invite them to separate the petals, select colours, mix etc.

 benefit: using natural options ensures that your home remains toxin-free.

 Make your own home décor using art and craft.

 You can use colourful sarees, stoles and dupattas to decorate your home. you just need to be a little creative, instead of going on a shopping spree. golden brocade sarees can be upcycled as drapes.

 You can also use child’s craft materials like glitter papers, rice papers, tissues to make and decorate paper lanterns. instead of buying new flower vases paint and decorate the old ones. you can paint paper cuttings in different shapes and hang them from the ceilings.